bitquery/streaming-data-platform-docs/docs/graphql/query.md

 ## Query vs Subscription

 Query is used to query the data.
-When you need get updated results, you must query the endpoint again with the same or another query.
+When you need to get updated results, you must query the endpoint again with the same or another query.

 Subscription is used to get data updates.
-You define a [subscription](subscription/subsciption), and after the new data appear, it will delivered to you without any actions from your side.
+You define a [subscription](subscription/subsciption), and after the new data appear, it will be delivered to you without any actions from your side.

 This defines the cases, when to use one or another: